Amantini1997/FromUbuntu/HRM/Lecture.md

 Opposed to that, people taking protean careers tend to be happier than other workers.
 Also, they have better job performances, and better CB (Citizenship behaviour).

-As protean attitude leads people to proactivity and better performance, organisations seeks to retain these employee.
+As protean attitude leads people to proactivity and better performance, organisations seeks to retain these employees.

 Boundaryless people are instead retained when they have high human capital and high turnover.
 Low boundaryless careers tend to appreciate High HRM commitment, whereas high boundaryless careers seem to prefer not to have HRM investing too much on them.
 This counts for OCB, OCBI and Job Performance.